tinylit/codearts/README.md

 ### How to use Mvc?
 * .NETCore | .NET45+
-    + Using normal(Support dependency injection, SwaggerUi, dependency injection, exception capture and other features).
+    + Using normal(Support dependency injection, SwaggerUi, exception capture and other features).
     ``` csharp
     public class Startup : DStartup {